 5. StudyPass

-StudyPass (studypass.co.za) operates as a student-to-student marketplace for UNISA notes, exam packs, and summaries.
-You can buy, sell, or trade materials, with popular modules like business administration seeing the most activity.
-Past papers usually come with memos from verified contributors.
+StudyPass (studypass.co.za) works like a student-to-student marketplace where you can get UNISA notes, exam packs, and summaries.
+You can buy stuff, sell your own materials, or trade with other students—popular modules like business admin tend to see the most action.
+Past papers usually come with memos from people who’ve actually been verified as legit contributors.

-The platform has grown significantly—education analytics show a 40 percent increase in usage during 2025.
-What separates StudyPass from similar sites is its focus on ethical sharing.
-Integrated Telegram and WhatsApp groups let you join real-time discussions that feel like virtual study sessions.
-For those who learn better with visuals, people upload mind maps that simplify dense topics into something you can actually remember during exams.
+The platform’s gotten pretty big—education analytics show it had a 40 percent jump in usage during 2025.
+What sets StudyPass apart from other similar sites is that it’s actually focused on ethical sharing.
+They’ve got integrated Telegram and WhatsApp groups where you can jump into real-time discussions that honestly feel like you’re in a virtual study session with other people.
+And if you’re someone who learns better with visuals, there are tons of mind maps that people upload to break down dense topics into something you can actually retain when exam time rolls around.

 6. StudyNotesUnisa